These are the best early Black Friday deals on AirPods right now

 This article is frequently updated to reflect current pricing.

-Discuss: Best Black Friday AirPods deals: Airpods Pro hold at $194, a $55 savings
+Discuss: Best Black Friday AirPods deals: Airpods Pro at $200, a $49 savings

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.